-How to Get Scratches Out of Glasses: 7 Myths and What Actually Works
+How To Get Scratches Out of Glasses: 7 Myths and What Actually Works

 If you’ve ever damaged the lenses of your prescription glasses, you’ll know how much it affects your ability to see clearly.
 It also doesn’t look great, especially if you’re going for a professional or stylish appearance.

-How to Get Scratches Out of Glasses: The Myths
+How To Get Scratches Out of Glasses: The Myths

 Scratch Remover Myth 1: Using Baking Soda

 For this method, baking soda is mixed with water to form a thick paste, then rubbed in a circular motion over the scratched area of your eyeglass lenses.
-If you manage to keep going long enough to make an impact, you might be able to make small scratches less visible but you’ll also wear down your lens coating.
+If you manage to keep going long enough to make an impact, you might be able to make small scratches less visible, but you’ll also wear down your lens coating.

 Scratch Remover Myth 2: Using Toothpaste

 This method uses toothpaste instead of baking soda, but the principle of how to get scratches out of glasses is the same.
 Note that whitening and gel toothpaste are especially damaging to lenses, so if you do decide to risk it, at least opt for normal, non-gel toothpaste.
+Again, your lens material will have to be very soft for this to work.

 Scratch Remover Myth 3: Using Metal Polish